 The primary goal of a graduate education in chemistry is to master a significant segment of the existing knowledge, including theories and techniques, and to demonstrate the creative capability to discover new understandings and techniques through research.
 Accordingly, requirements include an established minimum of classroom coursework and studies and completion of original research work presented in a written dissertation.

-The Ph.D. degree program in the Department of Chemistry and Biochemistry at the University of Oklahoma is now one of the nation's most innovative and well-structured programs.
-Building on several years of development and evolution, we now offer a unique first-year graduate student experience coupled with modular course offerings.
+The Ph.D. program in the Department of Chemistry and Biochemistry at the University of Oklahoma is now one of the nation's most innovative and well-structured programs.
+Building on several years of development and evolution, we offer a unique first-year graduate student experience and modular course offerings.
 This structure enables students to complete coursework efficiently and commence productive research earlier.
 The result should be more effective training of students with a targeted average time to degree of 4.5 years.

 Our department offers an excellent environment for professional training in the cutting-edge areas of chemistry and biochemistry.
-Our faculty conduct vibrant research ranging from fundamental mechanistic studies to applied biomedical and materials sciences, which takes advantage of several advanced core facilities and research centers located on-site.
+Our faculty conducts vibrant research ranging from fundamental mechanistic studies to applied biomedical and materials sciences, which takes advantage of several advanced core facilities and on-site research centers.
 Our department offers financial assistantships to our graduate students; additional fellowships are available to incoming graduate students.

 Application Materials Required:

-We encourage you to submit any additional documents that will help us better evaluate your application.
+We encourage you to submit any additional documents to help us better evaluate your application.
 Some examples include writing samples, descriptions of prior research experience, posters, and publications.

 If you have taken the Graduate Record Examination (GRE) and would like your scores to be included with your application, please use the following codes to ensure your test results are submitted to Chemistry & Biochemistry: